Notice of Pre-AIA or AIA Status

 a head-mounted housing (120);

-a left lens barrel (210A) surrounding a first optical axis (213A, axis of lens 213A) and having a first opening (Fig. 3B element 343) that is perpendicular to the first optical axis (343 appears perpendicular to lens axis of eye cone; Col. 4 lines 17-23);
+a left lens barrel (210A) surrounding a first optical axis (213A, axis of lens 213A) and having with a first opening (Fig. 3B element 343) that is perpendicular to the first optical axis (343 appears perpendicular to lens axis of eye cone; Col. 4 lines 17-23);

-a right lens barrel (210A, right eye) surrounding a second optical axis and having a second opening (343) that is perpendicular to the second optical axis (343 appears perpendicular to lens axis of eye cone; Col. 4 lines 17-23);
+a right lens barrel (210A, right eye) surrounding a second optical axis and having with a second opening (343) that is perpendicular to the second optical axis (343 appears perpendicular to lens axis of eye cone; Col. 4 lines 17-23);

 a left removable vision correction lens (Fig. 5B) having a first tab (510) that protrudes into the first opening (Fig. 3B element 343); and